kehantan/labbook/docs/assays/bca.rst

 #.
 Dispense 50 uL of reagent solution into each sample wells.
 Mix the reagent solution and the sample solution by repeat pipetting.
 #.
 Incubate for 1 hr at 37 C.
 #.
 Read absorbance at 562 nm.

+*Note: Remember not to have liquids on the lid, or just take off lid when reading.
+Liquid on lid can lead to deviations.*